 An introduction to the fundamentals of gas tungsten arc welding including safety and practice of various fillet and groove welds.

 WELD 2220 GTAW - Pipe 5G

 An introduction to the fundamentals of gas tungsten arc welding of pipe including safety, setup and operation of pipe beveling equipment, and practice of a 5G-pipe weld.
-Prerequisite: Consent of Instructor

 WELD 2221 GTAW - Pipe 2G